AkaCoder404/Obsidian-Quartz-PKM-Notes/content/02 - Project/02 - Software Development/AWS Cloud Practitioner Essentials.md

 - **AWS Security Hub**
 - **Amazon Firewall Manager** - AWS Firewall Manager is a security management service that allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organizations.
 As new applications are created, Firewall Manager makes it easier to bring new applications and resources into compliance by enforcing a common set of security rules.
 - **Amazon Network Firewall** -  AWS Network Firewall allows you to define firewall rules that provide fine-grained control over network traffic.
 Network Firewall works together with AWS Firewall Manager so you can build policies based on Network Firewall rules and then centrally apply those policies across your virtual private clouds (VPCs) and accounts.
+	- Also performs traffic flow inspection and traffic filtering.
 - **Amazon Cloud Directory** - Amazon Cloud Directory allows the organization of hierarchies of data across multiple dimensions.
 - **AWS Directory Service** - Microsoft Active Directory, also known as AWS Managed Microsoft AD, enables your directory-aware workloads and AWS resources to use managed Active Directory in the AWS Cloud.
 - **AWS CloudHSM** - AWS CloudHSM is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud.